FerndzJoe/Customer_Coupon_Acceptance_Analysis/README.md

 # Methodology

-CRISP-DM framework was used to do the analysis of the dataset
+*CRISP-DM framework was used to do the analysis of the dataset
-## - Business Understanding:
+## Business Understanding:
 The first step was to understand the problem statement defined in module #5.1 exercise
-## - Data Understanding:
+## Data Understanding:
 Spent time to look at the initia data, then perform data description, data exploration and data quality.
-## - Data Preparatation:
+## Data Preparatation:
 After analyzing the data, focused on fixed all missing values and incorrect data to create a good dataset that can be used for the remainder of the project
 In some cases, I had to reformat the data to ensure it has the correct datatype This allowed for data analysis, reporting, and making conclusions